-The table below contains a line for each student assessed using the VB-MAPP assessment and highlights the 2021-2022 assessment score or initial assessment score, the current year or final assessment score (2022-23 school year), the difference between the two, and an indication of whether there was progress that met or exceeded the criteria set forth in the assessment accountability measure.
-27/30, or 90% of eligible students increased annual assessment scores by the number of points stipulated within the accountability measure, above the target percentage.
-It should be noted that one of the students who did not achieve the target increase did still show an increase from the previous assessment, just not by three points across at least two domains.
-The second student who did not meet the goal received the max score, so it was impossible to increase by three points, and the third student was in the final year of assessment.
+NYCACS EH collects data for each student for each student assessed using the VB-MAPP assessment and highlights the 2022-2023 assessment score or initial assessment score, the current year or final assessment score (2023-24 school year), the difference between the two, and an indication of whether there was progress that met or exceeded the criteria set forth in the assessment accountability measure.
+Twenty-eight of 32, or 88% of eligible students increased annual assessment scores by the number of points stipulated within the accountability measure, surpassing the target percentage of 75%.
+Of the four students who did not meet the improvement criteria, they either maintained the same score as last year, or slightly improved their score this school year.